Falderebet/bank-account/README.md

 A very "small" angular frontend has also been developed and can be found at - https://github.com/Falderebet/bank-frontend

-The project uses a SQLite database and Jpa to query.
+The project uses SQLite and Jpa to query.